ELS-RD/ai.lefebvre-sarrut/docs/posts/2019/ner-algo-benchmark-spacy-flair-mbert-camembert/index.md

 > _We publish NER scores on commercial decisions.
 They should be **carefully** compared to those of the [previous article](https://towardsdatascience.com/why-we-switched-from-spacy-to-flair-to-anonymize-french-legal-cases-e7588566825f) as the commercial court dataset is much harder to work on than the courts of appeal._
+>
+> _If you are interested in this topic, follow me on Twitter: [https://twitter.com/pommedeterre33](https://twitter.com/pommedeterre33)_

 ## Why a legal publisher is so interested in anonymizing commercial legal cases for free through open sourcing its source code?